-Noncredit students follow the WDCE process, which doesn't require an admission application.
+Noncredit students follow the WDCE registration process, which does not require an admission application.
 Noncredit students are not seeking a degree.

 Apply and Register Steps for New Credit Students

 - Complete the MC admissions application.

 - Submit an official high school transcript.
 High school transcripts may be submitted electronically by high schools that use Naviance, or complete the Raptor Central Online Request Formnew window.
 We may request an official sealed copy of emailed transcripts for verification purposes.